virtual-cast/Zenject/CONTRIBUTING.md

+# Contributing to Extenject

+:+1::tada: **First off, thank you for considering to contribute to Extenject.** :tada::+1:

+The following is a set of guidelines for contributing to Extenject and its packages, which are hosted in [Extenject](https://github.com/svermeulen/Extenject) on GitHub.
+These are mostly guidelines, not rules.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

+## Table of Contents

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 <details>